nithinlycanz/nithinlycanz.github.io/README.md

         $ npm run-script build serve

 Step 5
-        it will run on
+        It will run on url

         $ http://localhost:9000/

 Step 6
-        tah dah ...
+        tah dah ........